zigzag-tech/livestack/tutorials/1-speech-app-tutorial.md

 ### Quick Start

-If you want to get started quickly without going through each step in detail, you can use the LiveStack example project creator.
+If you want to get started quickly without going through each step in detail, you can use the Livestack example project creator.
 This will set up all the necessary files for you.

-1. **Create a new LiveStack app:**
+1. **Create a new Livestack app:**

 ```bash
 npx create-livestack my-livestack-app --template typescript-speech-app